halkyonio/operator/DEVELOPER.md

 Push finally the bundle on quay as an `application`.

     export QUAY_ORG="quay_organization (e.g halkyionio)"
-    export REPOSITORY="halkyon"
+    export APP_REPOSITORY="halkyon"
     export RELEASE="0.0.1"
-    operator-courier push $BUNDLE_DIR $QUAY_ORG $REPOSITORY $RELEASE "$AUTH_TOKEN"
+    operator-courier push $BUNDLE_DIR $QUAY_ORG $APP_REPOSITORY $RELEASE "$AUTH_TOKEN"

+**REMARK**: Use as version for the `RELEASE`, the tag id published under the github repository but without the letter `v`.
+Example : `0.1.1` and not `v0.1.1` !

+The following bash script can also be used to publish the bundle to be tested on quay

+    ./scripts/release_bundle_operator.sh $QUAY_USER $QUAY_TOKEN $RELEASE

-**Warning**: The name of the repository must match the name of the operator created under the folder `upstream-community-operators` or `community-operators`.
+**Warning**: The name of the `application repository` must match the name of the operator created under the folder `upstream-community-operators` or `community-operators`.
 The version, of course, will match the one defined within the `CSV` yaml resource or bundle package

 ### How to deploy the Operator on the OLM registry of OCP4